Who can apply?

 We have also seen enough evidence to know that an empathic vet and other professional therapists can make excellent animal practitioners with the right training.
 As such, this course is open to those who have a veterinary or professional therapeutic background (such as vets, veterinary nurses, osteopaths, physiotherapists, advanced bodywork therapists etc.).
 It is also suitable for final year students, from any of the regulated disciplines (who may start a course with us as soon as they complete their penultimate year.

-In line with the above statement, students who wish to apply for Level One and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to map their past qualifications against our academic entry criteria.
-This is because we want to make sure that those who participate in our Academic Pathway, are likely to succeed with a typical amount of time, effort and commitment.
-The flip side of this process also ensures that people who apply, aren’t better suited to Level Two (directly or after a conversion course)
+In line with the above statement, students who wish to apply for the Canine Diploma Programme and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to map their past qualifications against our academic entry criteria under our Recognition of Prior Learning (RPL) Process.
+This is because we must make sure that those who participate in our Academic Pathway, are likely to succeed with a typical amount of study, effort and commitment.
+The other upside of this process is that those who already hold a professional qualification in Animal Osteopathy, Veterinary Physiotherapy or Animal Chiropractic may be better suited to year two via a conversion course, which will allow you to bypass some elements of year one.

 We recommend that anyone who applies for this course, ideally be comfortable studying at degree level, be wholly comfortable around dogs, have some experience handing them in a therapeutic manner and enough clinical competence from past experience, to understand the professional commitment that they are entering into.
-If you have not studied at degree level, you maybe asked to fulfil a prerequisite module in Clinical Research, Methodology and Analysis to ensure that you are prepared for the course.
-You may also be asked to undertake our module in Applied Learning Theory, if you have no past experience of working with animals therapeutically.
+If you have not studied at degree level, you maybe asked to fulfil a prerequisite access course and an online course in Clinical Research, Methodology and Analysis (written and presented by Dr. Nicole Rombach) to ensure that you are properly prepared.

 Below, you will see the key criteria which is used to help us determine if a student is suitable for this course or not.
 If you come from one of the named professions, then it is likely that you will get accepted on our programme; places permitting.
 However, if you come from a slightly different therapeutic background, please complete the contact form below and we will answer your request individually.

-- Animal practitioners from one of the above disciplines, who with to study osteopathic approaches to canine patients;
+- Animal practitioners from one of the above disciplines, who wish to study osteopathic approaches to canine patients and want to start from day one year one of the Diploma;

 - Veterinary Surgeons;